nhut-ngnn/nhut-ngnn.github.io/_news/announcement_13.md

 together with undergraduate students in **Artificial Intelligence** at **FPT University Ho Chi Minh Campus**.

-(Full author list can be added here if needed.)

 ---

 ## About the Euréka Award